diaorui/peek-deck/bitcoin.md

 This will age well in 10 years.
 See you then.

-3h ago
+4h ago

 ---

 **[Buy / mine Bitcoin](https://www.reddit.com/r/Bitcoin/comments/1plc5hh/buy_mine_bitcoin/)**

-9h ago
+10h ago

 ---

 **[Better lisent to the banks 😁](https://www.reddit.com/r/Bitcoin/comments/1pliprs/better_lisent_to_the_banks/)**

-2h ago
+3h ago

 ---